github/developer.github.com/content/changes/2014-08-27-organization-memberships-api.md

 ### The new Organization Memberships API

-If you've been [invited][org-invitations] to an organization, it will be represented with an organization membership in the "pending" state.
+If you've been [invited][org-invitations] to an organization, your membership with that organization will be in the "pending" state.
 The new [list organization memberships][list-org-memberships] endpoint will allow you to find your pending memberships.
 You can then change them to "active" (accepting the invitation in the process) by using the [edit organization membership][edit-org-membership] endpoint.

 ### New Team Membership API response attribute